Development of The Last of Us: Remake

 The existence of a remake of The Last of Us was first reported in April 2021 by Bloomberg News's Jason Schreier.
 The report claimed that the game, codenamed "T1X", was in development for PlayStation 5, having started at Sony's Visual Arts Support Group studio but eventually moving under Naughty Dog's budget after some staff joined the project in 2020.
 A PlayStation Store listing for the game, titled The Last of Us Part I, was prematurely released on June 9, 2022, including a trailer and information about the game.
 The game was officially announced later that day at Summer Game Fest.
-It was released for PlayStation 5 on September 2, 2022; a Windows version is in development.
+It was released for PlayStation 5 on September 2, 2022, and for Windows on March 28, 2023.
 Naughty Dog also announced special edition versions of the game, granting additional in-game upgrades and skills.

 Development was led by game director Matthew Gallant and creative director Shaun Escayg, replacing Straley and Druckmann, respectively.
 Gallant had previously worked on the original game and Uncharted 4: A Thief's End (2016), and became lead systems designer on The Last of Us Part II (2020), co-leading the game's accessibility features.
 Escayg was lead cinematic animator on The Last of Us, and creative director on Uncharted: The Lost Legacy (2017), followed by his work as creative director and co-writer of Marvel's Avengers (2020) at Crystal Dynamics, before returning to Naughty Dog in April 2021.
-Development of the remake ceased by July 11 as the game was submitted for manufacturing.
+Development of the PlayStation 5 version ceased by July 11 as the game was submitted for manufacturing.
 According to principal environment artist Anthony Vaccaro, the development did not involve any crunch, unlike several of Naughty Dog's previous games.

-Business

-Announcement
+Iron Galaxy assisted with development of the Windows version.

+Release

 In December 2011, prior to the announcement of the game, an Easter egg was found in Uncharted 3: Drake's Deception referencing the concept of The Last of Us on an in-game newspaper; Naughty Dog retroactively stated that the reference was supposed to be seen after the game's intended reveal at E3 in June 2011, but when the timing of the reveal itself was pushed to December, the team forgot to remove the reference.
 A few weeks before the game's announcement, a billboard in Times Square teased the game, naming it a "PlayStation 3 exclusive you won't believe".
 Sony officially unveiled the game on December 10, 2011, at the Spike Video Game Awards.
 Shortly after the unveiling, Naughty Dog co-president Evan Wells revealed details about the game:

-In February 2013, Naughty Dog announced that The Last of Us would miss its intended release date of May 7, 2013, delaying it until June 14, 2013 to allow for further polishing. "[I]nstead of cutting corners or compromising our vision, we came to the tough decision that the game deserved a few extra weeks to ensure every detail of The Last of Us was up to Naughty Dog’s internal high standards," Naughty Dog stated in a press release.
+In February 2013, Naughty Dog announced that The Last of Us would miss its intended release date of May 7, 2013, delaying it until June 14, 2013 to allow for further polishing. "[I]nstead of cutting corners or compromising our vision, we came to the tough decision that the game deserved a few extra weeks to ensure every detail of The Last of Us was up to Naughty Dog's internal high standards", Naughty Dog stated in a press release.